An algebraic model for commutative HZ-algebras: Quillen equivalence between -monoids in and

-Let $\Chab$ carry the projective model structure and let $E_\infty\Chab$ have the right-induced model structure \cite[theorem 4.3]{sp}.
-This model structure exists because $\Chab$ is a cofibrantly generated monoidal model category and it satisfies the monoid axiom \cite[3.4]{s-alg}.
+Let $\Chab$ carry the projective model structure and let $E_\infty\Chab$ {denote the category of $\mathcal{O}$-algebras in $\Chab$ with its} right-induced model structure \cite[\S4, Theorem 4]{sp}.
+This model structure exists because $\Chab$ is a cofibrantly generated monoidal model category, it satisfies the monoid axiom \cite[3.4]{s-alg} {and $\cO$ is cofibrant.} Alternatively, we could work with Mandell's model structure on $E_\infty$-monoids in $\CH$ using the operad of the chains on the linear isometries operad \cite{mm-flat}. {See also \cite{bm1} for general existence results of model structures for categories of algebras over operads.}

-Similarly, $\Sp^\Sigma(\Chab,\Z[1])$ with the stable model structure is a cofibrantly generated monoidal model category satisfying the monoid axiom \cite[3.4]{s-alg}, and as the set of generating acyclic cofibrations for the stable positive model structure on $\Sp^\Sigma(\Chab,\Z[1])$ is a subset of the ones for the stable structure, the stable positive model category also satisfies the monoid axiom.
+Similarly, $\Sp^\Sigma(\Chab,\Z[1])$ with the stable model structure is a cofibrantly generated monoidal model category satisfying the monoid axiom \cite[3.4]{s-alg}, and as the set of generating acyclic cofibrations for the {positive stable} model structure on $\Sp^\Sigma(\Chab,\Z[1])$ is a subset of the ones for the stable structure, the positive stable model category also satisfies the monoid axiom.
 We consider two model structures for $E_\infty$-monoids in $\Sp^\Sigma(\Chab,\Z[1])$, $E_\infty\Sp^\Sigma(\Chab,\Z[1])$: